 For BS type 1-H the procedure is repeated until all TAB connectors necessary to demonstrate conformance have been tested; see subclause 7.1.

-1) Connect the connector under test to measurement equipment as shown in annex subclause X.x.
+1) Connect the connector under test to measurement equipment as shown in annex X.x.
 All connectors not under test shall be terminated.

-2) Set the BS to transmit a signal according to subclause 4.9.2, for BS type 1-C set the antenna connector to the manufacturers declared rated output power PRated,c,AC, for BS type 1-H set all TAB connectors declared in the same RAT and operating band to at the manufacturers declared rated output power PRated,c,TABC.
+2) Set the BS to transmit a signal according to subclause 4.9.2, for BS type 1-C set the antenna connector to the manufacturers declared rated carrier output power (PRated,c,AC or PRated,c,TABC, D.25).

-3) Start the signal generator for the wanted signal to transmit the Fixed Reference Channels for reference sensitivity according to annex X
+3) Start the signal generator for the wanted signal to transmit the Fixed Reference Channels for reference sensitivity according to annex A.

 4) Set the signal generator for the wanted signal power as specified in subclause 7.2.5.

-5) Measure the throughput according to annex X.
+5) Measure the throughput.